 Open up your camera and choose a few questions from the section above.
 Record yourself and practice answering the questions as best you can.
 Trust us, after a little while you’ll get better and then you’ll have the confidence to crush the video/written questions.
 You can also work 1-on-1 with your coach and do mock interviews (if you haven’t already, connect with a coach)!

-To help get you started, one of our Youth Coaches have recorded some answers to common interview questions, so you can see what a standout answer looks like.
+To help get you started, one of our Youth Coaches has recorded some answers to common interview questions, so you can see what a standout answer looks like.

 Example 1: “Describe an issue that has affected your community.
 Explain why it’s important.”